facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

 Perhaps a different kind of imaginary software, the one that doesn't have users or even doesn't know what users could look like.
-But it scales.
+(But scales).
 This is software that doesn't solve a problem or solves the wrong problem, even nobody's problem.
-This is also taking some cool tech and hammering everything with it until something resembling a use case comes up.
+This is taking some cool tech and hammering everything with it until something resembling a use case comes up.

 ### Underestimating users